jonashackt/crossplane-argocd/README.md

 ### Point the Crossplane AWS ProviderConfig to our External Secret created Secret from Doppler

-Therefore we need to change our [`upbound/provider-aws-s3/provider/provider-config-aws.yaml`](upbound/provider-aws-s3/provider/provider-config-aws.yaml) to use another Secret name and namespace:
+We need to change our `ProviderConfig` at [`upbound/provider-aws/provider-eos/provider-config-aws.yaml`](upbound/provider-aws/provider-eos/provider-config-aws.yaml) to use another Secret name and namespace:

 ```yaml
 apiVersion: aws.upbound.io/v1beta1